State of Washington Classified Job Specification

 Desirable Qualifications

-Two years of experience in adjudication of time loss payments in a workers' or crime victims' compensation insurance program.
+Two years of experience in adjudicating workers’ or crime victims’ compensation insurance claims, or adjudication of time loss payments.

 Class Specification History